The following diagram depicts the various components involved in the life-cycle of an alarm and correlation with OpenNMS 24.0.0 and ALEC:

 <event> <uei>uei.opennms.org/vendor/cisco/syslog/duplexMismatch</uei> <event-label>CISCO defined syslog event: duplexMismatch</event-label> <descr>The duplex %parm[aIfDescr]% is set to %parm[aDuplex]% which does not match %parm[zDuplex]% on %parm[zHostname]% %parm[zIfDescr]%. </descr> <logmsg dest="logndisplay">Duplex mismatch on %parm[aIfDescr]% (%parm[aDuplex]% vs %parm[zDuplex]%)</logmsg> <severity>Warning</severity> <alarm-data reduction-key="%uei%:%dpname%:%nodeid%:%parm[aIfDescr]%" alarm-type="3"> <managed-object type="snmp-interface-link"/> </alarm-data> </event>

-The event triggers a type 3 alarm (trigger with no associated clear) and specifies the managed object type (
+The event triggers an alarm of type 3 (trigger with no associated clear) and a specifies a managed object type of

-In this case, it searches for a node whose label is the same as
+In this case we search for a node with the same label as given in the

-ifIndex value for SNMP interfaces with the given
+zHostname attribute and attempt to find the ifIndex for SNMP interfaces with the given ifDescrs.

-The managed object instance is then updated to include any resolved attributes.
+We then update the managed object instance on the alarm to include the resolved attributes.

-When ALEC receives the tagged alarm, the alarm contains enough information that it can be reliably attached to a corresponding inventory object.
+When the alarm is received by ALEC, it now contains sufficient information in the managed object type and instance fields so that it can be attached to a corresponding inventory object.